Janette Hill Knox

 Janette Hill Knox (January 24, 1845 – July 28, 1920) was an American temperance reformer, suffragist, teacher, author and editor.
+She served as President of the New Hampshire State Woman's Christian Temperance Union (WCTU).

-Biography
+Early life and education

 Janette Hill was born in Londonderry, Vermont, January 24, 1845.
 She was the daughter of Lewis Hill, a reverend of the Vermont Conference of the Methodist Episcopal Church.
 Her mother's maiden name was Olive Marsh.
 Hill was reared in a quiet New England clerical home.

-Hill went to school in the various towns to which her father's itinerant assignments took the family.
-In 1869, after two years of seminary school, she graduated as valedictorian of her class from the Vermont Conference Female College in Montpelier (now, Vermont College of Fine Arts).
+Hill went to school in the various towns to which her father's itinerant assignments took the family, including Vermont public schools.
+Her education also included at the Vermont Methodist Seminary, Montpelier, Vt.
+(L.L.A.
+1869) (now, Vermont College of Fine Arts), Baker University, Baldwin, Kansas (A.B.), Boston University (A.M.
+1879), and Allegheny College, Meadville, Pennsylvania (Ph.D.).